Vi369/Mega_Backend/Readme.md

 * Users can post tweets, like, and dislike them.
 * Comment on tweets, fostering engagement.

+## Dashboard
+* overview of channel and video management tools.

 ## Technologies Used
 **Node.js & Express.js:**  The core of the backend development.
 **MongoDB & Mongoose:** Database management for storing user data, videos, and tweets.